 - Thick, yellow discharge

-Some cats hold their eyes shut, while others can’t shut them at all because the eyes are too painful.
-As a result, they’ll sleep with the affected eye open to avoid discomfort.
+Some cats hold their eyes shut, while others can’t shut them due to the discomfort.

 Watching Out For Owners

 Cats that have formed an intense bond with their owners sometimes can’t bear to be apart from them and like to know where they are at all times.

-As described by a journal on Current Biology, cats attach themselves to their owners and use them as a sense of security.
+According to Current Biology, cats attach themselves to their owners and see them as a form of security.

-Researchers discovered that cats that had developed a strong bond with their owners felt less stressed and become more relaxed as soon as the person returned from a brief absence.
+Researchers discovered that cats that had developed a strong bond with their owners felt less stressed and became more relaxed as soon as the person returned from a brief absence.

-This study indicates that some cats keep their eyes open while they sleep to monitor their owners’ movements.
-If their owner moves into another room, the cat will wake up and follow to remain close to them.
+This study indicates that some cats keep their eyes open while sleeping to monitor their owners’ movements.
+If their owner moves into another room, the cat will likely wake up and follow to remain close to them.

 Waiting For Food

-Hungry cats sleep little and often to conserve the energy they have.
-If they know food is nearby, or it’s nearly dinnertime, they’ll become more alert – even as they sleep – to ready themselves for food.
+Hungry cats sleep little and often to conserve energy.
+If they know that food is nearby, or it’s nearly dinnertime, they’ll become more alert – even as they sleep – to ready themselves for a meal.

 Similarly, greedy or opportunistic cats keep their eyes open to react as soon as their owner goes into the kitchen or area where food is stored.
-Here, they’ll follow in the attempt to win treats or food.
+Here, they’ll follow in the attempt to get treats or extra food.

 Why Do Cats Have A Third Eyelid?

 When cats sleep with their eyes open, they expose their third eyelid.
-The first two eyelids occur on the top and bottom of the eye, meeting in the middle every time a cat closes its eyes.
+The first two eyelids occur on the top and bottom of the eye, meeting in the middle each time a cat closes its eyes.